mdcode2026-core-sys/Core-System-clinic-/KIMI_SESSION_PLAN_MILESTONE_3.md

 - **You make no architectural decisions.** If this session's task requires a choice that isn't already specified in `IMPLEMENTATION_PACKAGE_MILESTONE_3.md`, stop and report the gap.
 Do not improvise a reasonable-sounding solution and continue.
 - **You never touch:** the 34 existing RLS policies (beyond what a session explicitly instructs), the `clinic_users.role` `CHECK` constraint, or the `clinic_owner`/`nurse` roles (they stay inactive).
-- **You never ask the Owner to perform a technical action.** The Owner works from a mobile device and does not write code.
-Never ask him to open a terminal, run a git command, check a browser console, run SQL, or inspect a file.
-If you need something verified or decided, either verify it yourself (you have repository and execution access) or ask a plain business-language question with no technical steps attached.
+- **You never ask the Owner to perform a technical action beyond copy-paste.** He works from a mobile device and does not write code.
+Never ask him to open a terminal, run a git command, interpret an error, or make a technical judgment call.
+Verification requests must be written so he can relay them verbatim without understanding them.
-- **You never claim a task is done without having actually verified it.** "Should work" is not a completion status.
-Run the build, run the linter, run the type checker, and manually exercise the actual behavior you changed.
+- **You never claim a task is done without confirmed verification.** "Should work" is not a completion status, and neither is "I wrote the code" — a task is done only after the Architect confirms the build/type-check/SQL result you specified.
+Until that confirmation is relayed back to you in a future message, treat the task as pending.
 - **You stay inside this session's scope.** If you notice something unrelated that seems wrong, note it in your handoff report — do not fix it as part of this session.
-- **You produce a Handoff Report at the end of every session**, in the same format as the archived `Handoff_Daily_Report_2026-07-29.md`: Task, Root Cause (if applicable), Changes Made, Verification (exact commands/actions run and their results), What Was NOT Touched, Remaining Work.
-No session ends without this.
+- **You produce a Handoff Report at the end of every session**, in the same format as the archived `Handoff_Daily_Report_2026-07-29.md`: Task, Root Cause (if applicable), Changes Made (with the complete file(s) attached in full), Verification Requested (exact commands/SQL and expected result), What Was NOT Touched, Remaining Work.
 - **You stop and wait for review after the Handoff Report.** Do not proceed to a task from a different session on your own initiative, even if it seems like a natural next step.

 ---